platformio/platformio-core/README.md

 platformio
 ==========

-An easy way to manage different development platforms
+An easy way to build code with different development platforms